 Personality

-Manx cats are calm, level-headed and deeply devoted to their people.
-They tend to bond with the whole household rather than fixate on a single person, and they will follow you from room to room without demanding constant attention.
-Owners often describe them as “dog-like” — they meet you at the door, come when called, and many enjoy fetching small toys.
+Manx cats are calm, level-headed, and deeply devoted to their people.
+They tend to bond with the whole household rather than fixate on one person, and they will follow you from room to room without demanding constant attention.
+Owners often describe them as “dog-like”: they meet you at the door, come when called, and many enjoy fetching small toys.

 Health